Bassel-Bakr/OBS-KovaaKs-Auto-Clipper/README.md

-# Python Project
+# OBS KovaaK's Auto Clipper

-Welcome to your Python project!
+A simple tool to auto-clip your KovaaK's runs in OBS.

 ## Getting Started